 - Monitor performance

-Hats off to those that overcome the confusion and actually accomplish something!
+Hats off to those who have overcome the confusion and actually accomplish something!

 One additional note is how many self-proclaimed gurus suggest you are never finished.
-They claim that after you complete the Act step, you then return to the Plan step and begin again.
+They claim, how after you complete the Act step, you then return to the Plan step and begin again.
 At first glance, that sounds nice.
-But, that implies every PDCA you ever did is still active.
+But, it implies every PDCA you ever did is still active.

 Pros and Cons

 PDCA is a problem solving tool many organizations use all the time.
 Others have struggled and not found value in the tool.